doc4d/docs/docs/Concepts/classes.md

 :::

 Class functions are specific properties of the class.
 They are objects of the [4D.Function](API/FunctionClass.md) class.
 In the class definition file, function declarations use the `Function` keyword followed by the function name.

+In the context of a client/server application, the `local` or `server` keyword allows you to specify on which machine the function must be executed.
+These keywords can only be used with ORDA data model functions and shared/session singleton functions.
+For more information, refer to the [local/server functions](#local-server-functions) paragraph below.

 If the function is declared in a [shared class](#shared-classes), you can use the `shared` keyword so that the function could be called without [`Use...End use` structure](shared.md#useend-use).
 For more information, refer to the [Shared functions](#shared-functions) paragraph below.